Shipfusion Blog

 Download our Inventory Financing Guide

-Qualifying for Inventory Financing
+Qualifying for Ecommerce Inventory Financing

 There are certain criteria your business might have to meet to successfully apply for inventory financing.
 The exact criteria will depend on which option your business chooses, but most lenders or alternative funding options will look at the following areas of your business.